janKekanSan/jankekansan.github.io/pages/sona/interjections.md

 ::: info

 Many interjections overlap in use! [pona]{.tokipona} and [lon]{.tokipona} can both positively acknowledge a statement.
-But they're not the same!
+Here, speaker two could even say [nasin sona]{.tokipona} instead.
+But these are all different- they express different things about how the speaker feels!

 :::